tdaverse/ripserr/cran-comments.md

 #### Local OS X install, R v4.4.2

-No ERRORs or WARNINGs but one NOTE:
+All checks produced no ERRORs or WARNINGs but the following NOTE:

 ```
 ❯ checking C++ specification ...
 NOTE